Malta in the Eurovision Song Contest 2020: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 28 January 2020, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 28 January 2020, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Malta was placed into the first semi-final, to be held on 12 May 2020, and was scheduled to perform in the second half of the show.
-However, due to 2019-20 pandemic of Coronavirus, the contest was cancelled.
+However, due to the COVID-19 pandemic, the contest was cancelled.